ephraimdjeket/Stats-preview-card/README.md

 This is my <strong>5<sup>th</sup></strong> Frontend Mentor challenge.

-This is my solution for the 3-column preview card component challenge on Frontend Mentor.
+This is my solution for the stats preview card challenge on Frontend Mentor.

 Your users should be able to: